kodeFant/driftercode.com/content/blog/structure-elm-into-a-multi-widget-app-for-ihp/index.md

   "type": "blog",
   "author": Lars Lillo Ulvestad,
-  "title": "Structure Elm into a multi-widget app for IHP", "description": "Let's make a good maintainable widget architecture inspired by Richard Feldmans's RealWorld example.", "image": "images/article-covers/haskell-elm.png", "published": "2020-12-22",
+  "title": "Structure Elm into a multi-widget app for IHP", "description": "We are making the widget-based equivalent of Richard Feldmans's RealWorld example.", "image": "images/article-covers/haskell-elm.png", "published": "2020-12-22",
   "draft": true,